17ms/pure-be/README.md

 - `cpdfs`: Starts by applying Arc Consistency Algorithm #3 (constraint propagation) & then continues with backtracking Depth-first search enhanced with Minimum Remaining Value (MRV) heuristic and Forward Checking (FC)
 - `exact`: Will be implemented in a future version (Knuth's Algorithm X with Dancing Links)

-All endpoints parse the input Sudokus from stringified flat grids received in the following JSON format (empty cells represented with `0`):
+The endpoint parses the Sudokus from the following request payload format: a JSON array of stringified 1D grids (empty cells represented with `0`):

 ```json
 [